Kotti/Kotti/docs/index.rst

-kotti.templates.master_view  Master template used for public views kotti.templates.master_edit  Master template used for edit screens kotti.templates.view_css     CSS file used for public views kotti.templates.edit_css     CSS file used for edit screens kotti.templates.base_css     Base CSS file; used for both kotti.templates.api          Override ``api`` used by all templates
+kotti.templates.master_view  Master template used for public views kotti.templates.master_edit  Master template used for edit screens kotti.templates.api          Override ``api`` used by all templates

 kotti.authn_policy_factory   Component used for authentication